-The Company holds a technical provision of \$2.71m in respect of its conventional policies.
+The Company holds a technical provision of \$2.43m in respect of its conventional policies and the any death benefits above fund value on the unit linked policies.
 This was calculated by projecting forward premium income and outgoing claim expenses of each policy to determine the reserve required to meet any shortfall.
 The reserve was calculated with a policy-by-policy cash flow projection using a monthly time step with allowance for mortality.

-In addition, the Company holds an expense reserve of \$3.2m in respect of the expected expense overrun.
+In addition, the Company holds an expense reserve of \$3.98m in respect of the expected expense overrun.
 This was calculated by projecting the Company's annual income and expense stream for a 25-year time horizon, allowing for lapses in line with current experience.